CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/development-tips-for-AppEngine-and-ui5-typescript.md

     ![Start External](./media/development-tips-for-AppEngine-and-ui5-typescript/start-external-program.webp)

-3. Configure AppEngine to serve frontend files directly from your project directory.
+3. Configure CompuTec AppEngine to serve frontend files directly from your project directory.
 This allows you to make changes to the UI5 application and see them immediately without rebuilding each time.

     1. Start CompuTec.AppEngine.Host.ConsoleApp.exe either by debugging your plugin or from the command line.
-On the first run, AppEngine will generate dedicated configuration files for debug mode in the ProgramData\Computec\AppEngine directory:
+On the first run, CompuTec AppEngine will generate dedicated configuration files for debug mode in the ProgramData\Computec\AppEngine directory:

         1. dev_appengine.config
         2. dev_backgroundProcessing.config